-At the moment, Traficom is processing applications for driving instruction permits submitted 7.10.2021.
-There are about 118 applications pending (The processing situation is updated on Mondays).
+At the moment, Traficom is processing applications for driving instruction permits submitted 3.1.2022.
+There are 918 applications pending (The processing situation is updated on Mondays).

 You can check here (External link) whether you have already been granted the driving instruction permit you have applied for.

 In addition to or instead of completing lessons at a driving school, driving instruction can also be given with a driving instruction permit.
 The permit allows you to hold the mandatory driving lessons; however, the training for candidates for first driving licences (EAS) prior to driving lessons and the risk assessment training prior to the driving test must be completed at a driving school or with an instructor that has been approved by authorities.

 The EAS certificate must be taken along to driving lessons and completed risk assessment training must be proved when arriving for the driving test.